dan2097/jna-inchi/README.md

 # JNA-InChI
 Wrapper to access InChI from Java.
-This is a work in progress to wrap the latest version of [InChI](https://www.inchi-trust.org/) (1.06) using [JNA](https://github.com/java-native-access/jna).
+This wraps the latest version of [InChI](https://www.inchi-trust.org/) (1.06) using [JNA](https://github.com/java-native-access/jna).
 A simple native Java interface can then be used to call InChI.
 Java 8 or higher is required.

 ## Examples